 - It may be difficult to achieve symmetry with an implant when restoring one breast.

 - MRI monitoring of the implant is needed to check for rupture.

 Why choose autologous tissue reconstructive surgery?

-- Because natural tissue is used to form the breast, it will have a more natural feel than an implant.
+- It will have a more natural feel than an implant.